speasley/jquery.occasions/README.md

 ###country

 This will give you additional occasions specific to the provided country.
-In the event of a date overlap, these will trump the standard occasions.
-Currently, only 'Canada' and 'USA' are supported.
+'Canada' and 'USA' are provided.
 Pals.

 ```
-$('#logo').occasions({country:'Canada'});
+$('#logo').occasions({country:'canada'}); //requires canada.json
 ```

 ###path

 jquery.occasions will look for its required external files in the same directory from which it is run.
-If you wish to store these somewhere else, you'll need to provide their filepath.
+If you wish to store these somewhere else, you'll need to provide the filepath.

 ```
 $('#logo').occasions({path:'../my/file/path'});